 - High-quality links.

-- A lot of opportunities your competition doesn’t have them.
+- A lot of opportunities your competition doesn’t have.

 So, again: What group of people will find this useful?
 What websites do they hang out on?